dfinity/motoko/doc/md/writing-motoko/modules-and-imports.md

 This example illustrates how to import Motoko code—indicated by using the `mo:` prefix to identify the module as a Motoko module.
 The declaration does not include the `.mo` file type extension.
 Then, it uses the `base/` base library path and the module name `Debug`.

-You can also selectively import a subset of symbols from a module by resorting to the object pattern syntax:
+You can also selectively import a subset of named values from a module by using the object pattern syntax:

 ``` motoko
 import { map; find; foldLeft = fold } = "mo:base/Array";